Alex Bregman Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to give up the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Padres allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).

-- The left-hander's most recent appearance was on Sunday against the San Francisco Giants, when he tossed six scoreless innings while allowing three hits.
+- The right-hander's last time out came on Sunday against the San Francisco Giants, when he threw six scoreless innings while allowing three hits.

+- The 33-year-old has an ERA of 3.49, with 8.7 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.